2021 Update of Business Meals, Travel Meals and Entertainment ExpensesOctober 14, 2021

 “In addition, an employer may not treat as a restaurant for purposes of § 274(n)(2)(D), (1) any eating facility located on the business premises of the employer and used in furnishing meals excluded from an employee’s gross income under § 119, or (2) any employer-operated eating facility treated as a de Minimis fringe under § 132(e)(2), even if such eating facility is operated by a third party under contract with the employer as described in § 1.132-7(a)(3).”
 These two items also continue to be subject to the 50% deduction limitation.

-In order to qualify for a deduction, meals must pass three tests:
+In order to qualify for a deduction by small business accountants, meals must pass three tests:

 - The expense is not lavish

 - The taxpayer or an employee of the taxpayer is present in the furnishing of the food or beverage